geoffroymontane/tmux-battery-indicator/README.md

 	chmod +x install.sh
 	sudo ./install.sh

 If ~/.tmux.conf does not exist, create it.
-You have to add the following line at the bottom of this file :

-	run-shell 'bash ~/.tmux/plugins/tmux-battery-indicator/battery.tmux'

-Then, you just have to add #{battery} to you status bar.
+You have to add #{battery} to you status bar.
 For instance, you can add to your .tmux.conf :

 	set -g status-right 'Datetime : %H:%M %d/%m Battery : #{battery}'

 or just :

 	set -g status-right '#{battery}'

+Then, you just have to add the following line at the BOTTOM of this file :

+	run-shell 'bash ~/.tmux/plugins/tmux-battery-indicator/battery.tmux'

 Then, exit tmux an restart it :